Frequently Asked Questions

 Trinity has a standing Grants Committee that will be responsible for the review and selection of award recipients.
-They are a volunteer committee and their decisions approved by the full Trinity board will be final.
+They are a volunteer committee, and their decisions approved by the entire Trinity board will be final.

 When will the grants be given?